More Efficient Estimation for Logistic Regression with Optimal Subsample: Pilot estimate and practical implementation

-\begin{remark} In Algorithm~\ref{alg:2} and Algorithm~\ref{alg:3}, to combine the two stage estimates using the second derivative of the likelihood, the inconsistent estimators $\tbeta_1$, and $\tbeta_r$ or $\tbeta_p$ should be used, because their limits correspond to the terms in the asymptotic variance-covariance matrices of the more efficient estimators.
+\begin{remark} In Algorithm~\ref{alg:2} and Algorithm~\ref{alg:3}, to combine the two stage estimates using the second derivative of the objective functions, the inconsistent estimators $\tbeta_0$, and $\tbeta_{uw}$ or $\tbeta_p$ should be used, because their limits correspond to the terms in the asymptotic variance-covariance matrices of the more efficient estimators.
 This is an advantage of the proposed estimators for implementation using existing software that fit logistic regression.
-One can use the inverse of the estimated variance-covariance matrix from the software output to replace the second derivative of the likelihood. \end{remark}
+One can use the inverse of the estimated variance-covariance matrix from the software output to replace the second derivative of the objective function. \end{remark}